m133225/Tasky/README.md

 	undo

 This is an example to undo the previous command.
-If there is no previous command, Tasky will do nothing and give you a notification that you can not undo.
+If there is no previous command, Tasky will do nothing but give you a notification that you cannot undo.
 All update operations done by Tasky are recorded inside the main memory of Tasky and would be wiped upon program termination.
 Therefore, you can only undo a command if you issued it in the same session.

-Note that only add, edit and delete commands are supported.
+Note that only add, edit, delete, mark and unmark commands are supported.

+## Redoing commands (command: redo)

+	redo

+Pairing with undo, this command reinstates whatever undo has reverted previously.
+Note that redo can only be used immediately after a sequence of undo commands.

-## Changing save file path
+## Changing path to the data file (command: saveto)

-	savepath new_file.txt
+	saveto new_file.txt

 This is an example to change the path to the save file to new_file.txt.
 After this command, any changes made will be saved to the new file.

+If there is already a file in the specified path, Tasky will load the data in it for you instead.

-## mark task as completed  (command: mark)
+## Marking tasks as completed  (command: mark)

 	mark 1

-This is an example to mark task 1 that is showing on the screen completed, to view that tasks that marked completed, key in " search done".
+This is an example to mark the task that is showing on the screen as number 1 on the screen as completed.
+To view tasks that have already been completed, key in "display done".

-## unmark task as completed  (command: unmark)
+## Marking tasks as incomplete  (command: unmark)

 	unmark 1

-This is an example to mark task 1 that is showing on the screen completed, to view that tasks that marked completed, key in " search done".
+This is an example to mark the task that is showing on the screen as number 1 on the screen as incomplete.
+To view tasks that are still incomplete, key in "display undone".

-## search tasks (command: search/find)
+## Searching for tasks (command: search)

 	search task

 This is an example to search any tasks that contain "task" in their name.

-Multiple keywords can also be specified for a more precise filter, for e.g.
+Consecutive searches can also be done to obtain a more specific filter.
+For example

 	search task
 	search 456

-will only display tasks containing both keywords “task” and “456”.
+will only display tasks containing both keywords "task" and "456".
-You can also filter the search by specific fields like date, loc etc.
+You can also filter the search by fields such as date or location.

 	search by today

 Will display tasks that are due today.

 	search loc home

-Will display tasks that have the location “home”.
+Will display tasks that have the word "home" in their location.

+## Adding command aliases (command: alias)

+	alias add submit

+This is an example to add the alias 'submit' for the 'add' command.
+If successful, you will now be able to add new tasks using the 'submit' alias.
+For example

+	submit homework by sunday

+will add a 'homework' task that is due on Sunday.

 ## Exiting the program
 You can exit the program by issuing the command

 	exit